andymeneely/project-timber-wolf/FAQ.md

 Yes.
 And vice versa.

-## Can EXPLOIT be used on yourself?
+## Can AUTOPWN or EXPLOIT be used on yourself?

 No. It must be *another* (different) character.

+## How am I supposed to pronounce AUTOPWN?

+There is no widely accepted pronunciation, so you can't go wrong.
+We don't recommend pronouncing it "auto-pawn" because that could be confused with a game pawn.
+The origin is from "owning" someone's computer, and typing it so fast that you hit the "p" key instead of the "o" key.
+I (Andy) pronounces with the "p" and it rhymes with "own".

-## Can a Street Urchin get a 👊 from Script Kiddie's Exploit?
+## Can a Street Urchin get a 👊 from a Script Kiddie's AUTOPWN?

 No. Any player with "Cannot 👊" may not be given that sub-action.

+## Does a character with ADRENALINE get an idea with a AUTOPWN or EXPLOIT?

+Yes!
+Because the sub-action was "given" to that character.

 ## Can you use the Help Out rule during the Escape Phase?

-No.
+No. Sorry.

 ## For the Tunneler's BREACH action, can other characters use the exit?